 4. Determine Your Marketing Budget

-Your choice between online advertising and a sports sponsorship will also be heavily influenced by the size of your marketing budget.
+Your choice between online advertising and sports sponsorships will also be heavily influenced by the size of your marketing budget.
 Sport sponsorships can help you boost awareness, sales, and profitability.
-However, investing in sponsorships is expensive, especially if you’re putting in the money for long-term commitments and if there are a lot of competitors in the space vying for the same spot.
-It is therefore important to be mindful of your marketing budget so you can maximize your gains from your marketing channel.
+However, investing in sponsorships is expensive.
+This is especially the case if you’re putting in money for long-term commitments or there are a lot of competitors vying for the same partnership.
+It is therefore important to be mindful of your marketing budget.
+So that you can maximize your gains from your marketing channel.
 If you have the money, sponsorships can help you reap benefits for long periods and cement your brand image in audiences’ minds.
 If you have a restricted budget, however, online ads might be the way to go.
 This way you can track your spending for return-on-investment.

 5. Know Your Campaign Goals

 Brands with consistent brand messaging and campaigns consistently roll out promotional messages on their channels leading to a consistent brand voice for their audience.
 Sponsorships can often be an effective channel for such brands as they can lead to strategic long-term gains in brand awareness for the company.
-Companies can leverage online ads to roll out new campaigns or products that need the audience to get familiarized with them or as they step into new markets.
+Companies can leverage online ads to roll out new campaigns.
+Online ads are also ideal for products that need the audience to get familiarized with them or a company that is stepping into new markets.

 6. Know Your Channel Restrictions

 Digital channels, while offering a wide variety of benefits, have some restrictions on the advertising creatives you can use.
-One of the major restrictions comes in the form of you not being able to use your logo freely in creatives.
-Sponsorships work in exactly the opposite way, where your brand assets get major visibility in a lot of different places, maximizing chances of brand awareness.
+Such restrictions can actually prevent you from using your logo freely when working with creatives.
+Sponsorships work in exactly the opposite way.
+For instance, your brand assets get major visibility in a lot of different places, maximizing chances of brand awareness.